DallanQ/lost_ruins_of_arnak/Manual.md

 **Example:** *This is the card row in round II.
 You bought an item, so you will refill the row with an item, as shown.
 If you had bought an artifact, the new artifact would fill in from the other direction.*

-> image of a board with item cards being moved to the left and a new card from the item deck filling the right-most slot of the item row.
+> Image of a board with item cards being moved to the left and a new card from the item deck filling the right-most slot of the item row.

 ## Play a Card (Page 13)